Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Part of the loan of 10,000 rubles has been repaid.
 Account balance 455 = -40,000 rubles.

-Main active operations commercial banks:
+Basic active operations commercial banks:

 1. Loan operations – operations to provide the borrower with funds on the principles of urgency, repayment and payment.

-Accounting for bills;
+Accounting for bills of exchange;

 Factoring;